BoiseComputer/ext-lynis-audit-interface/README.md

-# Lynus Audit Interface for Plesk
+# Lynis Audit Interface for Plesk

 This extension allows Plesk server administrators to run and review Lynis security audits directly from the Plesk interface.